dang-tong/dangt-tong.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Tong, an Associate Professor at the University of Science and Technology of China, in the Department of Earth and Space Sciences.
-I’m an .
+I’m Tong, a space physics scientist at the University of Science and Technology of China, in the Department of Earth and Space Sciences.
+I’m working on developing numerical models to simulate the "space weather" of planets, and applying the models to unveil the physics behind space phonomena from observations.
+The planet study also provide references for the scientific objectives of future planetary exploration missions, and serve the national deep space strategy.

 My work and research
 ======